SBA Loans For Real Estate: SBA 504 VS 7(a) Loans Comparison

 The SBA has several options for small business owners in need of a business loan for real estate.
-Of the six types of SBA loans, 7(a) Loans and 504 Loans are the two most viable options for real estate purchases.
+Of the six types of SBA loans, 7(a) loans and 504 loans are the two most viable options for real estate purchases.

 Table of Contents

-504 loans offer fixed-rate financing, while 7(a) loan products offer lower but variable fees adjusted quarterly.
+SBA 504 loans offer fixed-rate financing, while 7(a) loan products offer lower but variable fees adjusted quarterly.

 The SBA 504 loan is a program backed by the SBA and Certified Development Companies.
 These selective loans are open to for-profit small businesses operated by United States citizens and resident aliens.
 They offer fixed interest rates, long-term financing, and smaller down payments.

-There are strict policies on how the funds may be used — borrowers cannot use financing for working capital, inventory, or consolidation or repayment of debt.
+These loans can be used for fixed assets (such as real estate) and a few soft costs.
+There are strict policies on how the funds may be used — borrowers cannot use financing for working capital, inventory, or consolidation and/or repayment of debt.

 Rates & Terms

 SBA real estate loan rates do vary depending on loan and lender.
-504 loans are known for long-term fixed rates and fees, set by the current market rate for 5- or 10-year Treasury issues.
+SBA 504 loans are known for long-term fixed rates and fees, set by the current market rate for 5- or 10-year Treasury issues.
 Fees may include: